christianhelle/refitter/docs/docfx_project/articles/cli-tool.md

                                                                  - SingleClientFromOperationId
                                                                  - SingleClientFromPathSegments
                                                                  See https://refitter.github.io/api/Refitter.Core.OperationNameGeneratorTypes.html for more information
         --immutable-records                                      Generate contracts as immutable records instead of classes
+        --use-apizr                                              Set to true to use Apizr by:
+                                                                 - Adding a final IApizrRequestOptions options parameter to all generated methods
+                                                                 - Providing cancellation tokens by Apizr request options instead of a dedicated parameter
+                                                                 - Using method overloads instead of optional parameters See https://refitter.github.io for more information and https://www.apizr.net to get started with Apizr
 ```

 To generate code from an OpenAPI specifications file, run the following: